Jordan algebras admitting derivations with invertible values: Simple Jordan algebras admitting derivations with invertible values

-\begin{Th} Let $J$ be a Jordan algebra of characteristic $\neq 2, 3$ with unit element $1$, admitting derivation with invertible values $d$.
-Then one of the following holds: \begin{enumerate} \item $J$ is an algebra $A^{(+)}$, where $A = D$ or $D_2$, $D$ is an associative division algebra; \item $J$ is an algebra $H(A, *)$, where $A = D$ or $D_2$, $D$ is an associative division algebra, or $A$ is either $F_4$ or a central order in $F_4$, $* = Symp$; \item $J$ is an algebra of symmetric bilinear form $J(V,f)$; \item $J$ is a division algebra of Albert type; \item $J$ is an extension of cases $(1)$ -- $(4)$ by $M = \mathbf{P}(J)$ -- the prime radical of $J$, $M \subseteq \ker d$, $M$ is the largest ideal of $J$. \end{enumerate}
+\begin{Th} Let $J$ be a Jordan algebra of characteristic $\neq 2$ admitting derivation with invertible values $d$.
+Then one of the following holds: \begin{enumerate} \item $J$ is an algebra $A^{(+)}$, where $A = D$ or $D_2$, $D$ is an associative division algebra; \item $J$ is an algebra $H(A, *)$, where $A = D$ or $D_2$, $D$ is an associative division algebra; \item $J$ is an algebra of symmetric nondegenerate bilinear form $J(V,f)$; \item $J$ is a division algebra of Albert type; \item $J$ is an extension of cases $(1)$ -- $(4)$ by $M = \mathbf{P}(J)$ -- the prime radical of $J$, $M \subseteq \ker d$, $M$ is the largest ideal of $J$. \end{enumerate}

 \end{Th}